Ice1187/HackTheBox-writeups/secret/readme.md

 ## Path
 ### User
-1. By analysizing the website source code downloaded from the website, we can access the APIs via `10.10.11.120/api`.
+1. By analyzing the website source code downloaded from the website, we can access the APIs via `10.10.11.120/api`.
 2. Found `TOKEN_SECRET` in the past commit of the source.
 ```
 -TOKEN_SECRET = gXr67TtoQL8TShUc8XYsK2HvsBYfyQSFCFZe4MQp7gRpFuMkKjcM72CNQN4fMfbZEKx4i7YiWuNAkmuTcdEriCMm9vPAYkhpwPTiuVwVhvwE